Dated: January 16, 2008. Last Board review: November 21, 2017

 We use personal information to receive interest on licensees’ mixed trust accounts, to administer our information databases, to build and to maintain our expertise and knowledge, and to include individuals in our information distribution and marketing activities.
 We also use personal information to facilitate the making of grants.
 If an individual no longer wishes to receive information about developments in our various activities, he or she can ask us not to send any further material.

-LFO does not disclose personal information to third parties (except to the Law Society of Upper Canada) to enable them to market their products and services.
+The Foundation does not disclose personal information to third parties (except to the Law Society of Ontario) to enable them to market their products and services.

-Under certain circumstances LFO may disclose personal information.
+Under certain circumstances the Foundation may disclose personal information.

 Some examples are:

-- where the disclosure is to a successor to all or a part of LFO’s activities;
+- Where the disclosure is to a successor to all or a part of the Foundation’s activities;

 To help us to try to prevent fraud, and to check the identity of individuals and in order to assess applications, on occasion we may request information about individuals or organizations from the files of consumer–reporting agencies.